 See Related: Things to Know as an American Driving in the UK

 Giverny is a quaint medieval village of untold beauty that is a haven for nature fiends and art lovers alike.
-Apart from its incredible beauty, and its yearly summer light show, Giverny is famous for being the home of the world-renowned French painter, Claude Monet.
+Apart from its incredible beauty and yearly summer light show, Giverny is famous for being the home of the world-renowned French painter Claude Monet.

 Despite its small size, Giverny is home to a ton of hotels and rentals.
-The Maison D’hôtes Les Coquelicots is absolutely stunning and comes very highly rated by guests.
+The Maison D’hôtes Les Coquelicots is stunning and highly rated by guests.

 Le Havre is France’s largest port after the city of Marseilles.
 The picturesque town is known for its surrounding natural beauty, large pebbly beach with hundreds of colorful beach huts, and an unusually pretty port.

-Le Havre has always been the apple of many an artist’s eyes, none more so than celebrated French artist Claude Monet.
+Le Havre has always been the apple of many an artist’s eyes, no more than the celebrated French artist Claude Monet.
 Arty types have likely heard of Le Havre from Monet’s famous work Soleil Levant (Impression, Sunrise) from 1872.
-The piece captures a landscape of Le Havre at dawn which is simply stunning.
+The piece captures a landscape of Le Havre at dawn, which is simply stunning.

 Alternatively, arty types may have heard of this lovely port town from the number of incredible sculptures in town, such as Vincent Ganivet’s enormous, colorful Catena Containers sculpture.